Last updated on March 14th, 2026 at 04:32 pm

 “It’s our front porch, our driveway to Sanibel, our most welcoming opportunity to visitors,” says John Lai, president of the SanCap Chamber of Commerce.

-More than 50% of hotels and short-term rentals are back
+The majority of hotels and short-term rentals are back

 Almost from the beginning, Sanibel’s beaches were as spectacular as ever, full of shells and birds, with dramatic sunsets.
-Now, the parking lots are ready for visitors too.

 One of the most photographed places on Sanibel — Lighthouse Beach — has been nourished with 400,000 tons of trucked-in sand and the city has completed planting 32,000 dune plants in the area.
 If you didn’t know there had been historic buildings around the base of the lighthouse, all irreparably damaged in the hurricane and now gone, you’d think it looks fine.

 Ding Darling National Wildlife Refuge’s popular Wildlife Drive is open for bicyclists and motorists as is the kayak outfitter in the preserve and the hiking trails on the Bailey Tract.
-(Go here for updates on the refuge.)
+(Go here for updates from the refuge.)

 More from Florida Rambler: Biking Sanibel Island: Bicycle trails take you to all the best spots